SkSelim-Git/Spotify/README.md

 # Spotify Clone
 This is a Spotify Home Page Clone.
 <br>
-Creating this clone with the help of html and css.
+Creating by the help of html and css.